 Autumn is upon us.
-With the beginning of September the season change is immediate, as though a switch has been flicked and, on cue, the leaves start to turn and the temperature dips, not much, but enough to need a sweater in the evening.
+With the beginning of September the season change is immediate, as though a switch has been flicked and on cue the leaves start to turn and the temperature dips, not much, but enough to need a sweater in the evening.
 Dusk is around a quarter to eight now and the night smells of bonfires and fresh, cool air.
 Our rose consumption softly gives way to dahlias and autumnal fruits, the washed-out pinks and creams of summer to bronzes and coppers and all those leaves tinged with lime or freckled pink or streaked with russet.
 It is my favourite season - foggy mornings and witchy dusks.

-In August we had a visitor at Aesme.
-Steffi came from Belgium where she hopes to grow her own flowers and style them for weddings and events, and she spent a few days with us for some flower lessons and experience of working up to, and on the day of, a wedding.
+In August Steffi came to visit from Belgium, where she hopes to grow her own flowers for weddings and events, and she spent a few days with us for some flower lessons and experience of working on a wedding.
 Having her around was such a pleasure and we are still missing her insatiable curiosity about flowers and ways of working with them.
 Sometimes, the act of teaching is in itself a lesson.
 You strip things back to basics and start over and new ideas are formed and chewed over in the process.
 Those few days brought back all the reasons we started arranging and growing flowers and helped us to prioritise and solidify our plans for the future with fresh eyes.
 Some women are beyond inspiring.
 Steffi has three children, all tiny, she has a successful career already and she is full of wanderlust and boundless energy for ambitious new projects; staying up until the early hours practising flower arranging and swatting up on growing for cutting; we know she will do great things.

 I will never grow tired of garden roses.
 I sometimes daydream that when Jess and I are little shrunken old ladies, if we're lucky enough to make it that far, we will have a shared garden, a sea of roses and there we'll prune and bicker and giggle just as we do now.
 Shadowy sprays of little rosette flowers and buds, some unyielding, some half open.
 Those with petals that are so thin they are like tissue paper, translucent, and then dusted with pink like the fine iridescence that you see on moth's wings if you look very closely.

 You can follow Steffi's magical work on her new Instagram account, here.
 Thank you, lovely lady, for coming all that way and making beautiful flowers with us for those few days in August.
+Come back soon!